RelativisticMechanic/Electron-Library-App/README.md

 The Node dependencies are `electron`, `electron/remote`, `jquery` and `bowser`.
 The `bowser` dependencies include `bootstrap` and `font-awesome`.

 In addition, the program calls a Python3 script which gets the base64 thumbnail and pages of the PDF, it uses `PyMuPDF` as a dependency.
+An EXE for windows has been built using py2exe and is located in resources/bin/pdf-tnail.exe.

 Once you have the dependencies installed, simply run: